Celebrate Sustainably: Waste Reduction Tips

 - Reusable Party Kit.
 Consider starting a party kit that contains nice, reusable tableware like plates, bowls, cups, table linen, decorations and more.
 Share this concept and lend the kit within your business, school, community, or friend network so everyone can reduce the amount of disposable waste going to landfill on multiple occasions.

 - Food Scraps.
 Save vegetable tops/bottoms/skins/stems such as onion peels, carrot skins, and corn cobs in your freezer to make delicious veggie stock.
-Collect food scraps and grease- and food-soiled paper and place these compostable materials in the Food Scraps Kitchen Pail until you are ready to empty this Kitchen Pail in your green compost cart.
-Residents can contact Tri-CED Community Recycling at (510) 429-8030 to request a Food Scraps Kitchen Pail at no additional cost.
+Collect kitchen food scraps and grease- and food-soiled paper in the Food Scraps Kitchen Pail and empty this Kitchen Pail in your curbside compost cart.
+Residents can contact Tri-CED Community Recycling at 510.429.8030 to request a Food Scraps Kitchen Pail at no additional cost.
 Make indoor compost and recycle containers available and prominent for guests to use.
-Contact Republic Services at (510) 657-3500 to request hardcopies of recycle, compost, and landfill posters or decals to remind everyone of what goes where.
+Contact Republic Services at 510.657,3500 to request hardcopies of recycle, compost, and landfill posters or decals to remind everyone of what goes where.

 - Takeout Food.
 Ordering takeout food allows you to enjoy a convenient, restaurant-quality meal in the comfort of your home, but there is a lot of “stuff” to manage at the end.
 Store leftovers for a tasty snack the next day or compost food scraps.
 Clean and save plastic takeout containers and bags to send your guests off with leftovers the next time you host a party.
 When disposing packaging materials, show our environment love by only placing accepted materials in the recycle and compost carts.
 Look for the plastic resin number on the bottom of the plastic takeout container to understand if it is accepted in the curbside recycle program – recycle plastic containers labeled #1 and #2 and place unlabeled plastics or plastic containers labeled #3-7 in the landfill (garbage) cart if they cannot be reused.
 Place paper napkins and towels, wood chopsticks, and food-soiled paper containers such as a greasy pizza box in the green compost cart.